LorenzoRottigni/md-documentations/machine-learning/udemy-bootcamp/21-deep-learning/21-deep-learning.md

 Has been proven that a neural network with a single hidden layer can approximate any function.
 The number of neurons in the hidden layer is the only thing that changes.

 ## Activation Functions
+Considering the formula x*w + b where a weight and a bias are applied to entry x variable it's possible to say that w is the strength applied to x and the bias is the offset applied to x in order to reach a certain threshold.
+It's possible to say that the bias is assigned based on the weight of the input.
+If the weight is high the bias will be low and viceversa.

+Ex. if b=-10 and w=0.5 the threshold will be 20.
+If b=-10 and w=2 the threshold will be 5.

+For activation function is meant a function that is applied to the output of a neuron.
+The activation function is used to introduce non-linearity in the model.
+Changing the activation function means changing the shape of the output of the neuron.

+### Sigmoid Function
+The sigmoid function is a function that takes a real value as input and outputs another value between 0 and 1.
+The sigmoid function is used to convert a real value to a probability value.
+Considering a binary classification problem the output of the sigmoid function can be used to predict the probability of the input to belong to a certain class.
+By returning a number between 0 an 1 it provides a probability that the input belongs to a certain class.

+Sigmoid function has been used as activation function in the past but it's not used anymore because it has some problems:
+- The gradient of the sigmoid function is very small for very high and very low values.
+This means that the gradient descent will be very slow.
+- The output of the sigmoid function is not zero centered.
+This means that the gradient descent will be zig-zagging and it will be slower.
+- The output of the sigmoid function is not sparse.
+This means that the output will be always between 0 and 1.
+- The sigmoid function is computationally expensive.
+- The sigmoid function doesn't punish outliers.

+The sigmoid function is also known as logistic function and is defined as:

+f(z) = 1 / (1 + e^(-z))

+### Hyperbolic Tangent Function
+The hyperbolic tangent function is a really common option and takes a real value as input and outputs another value between -1 and 1.
+The hyperbolic tangent function is used to convert a real value to a probability value.
+Also existing the hyperbolin sin and the hyperbolic cosine functions but if preferred the hyperbolic tangent function because it's zero centered.
+The hyperbolic tangent function is defined as:

+f(z) = (e^z - e^(-z)) / (e^z + e^(-z))

+### Rectified Linear Unit Function
+The rectified linear unit function is a function that takes a real value as input and outputs another value between 0 and infinity.
+The rectified linear unit function is used to convert a real value to a probability value.

+It considers values smaller than 0 as 0 and values greater than 0 as they are.

+It has a lot of advantages:
+- It as good performance while dealing with the issue of vanishing gradient: the gradient is not zero for positive values.
+- It's computationally efficient.
+- It's sparse: the output is zero for negative values.

+The rectified linear unit function is defined as:

+f(z) = max(0, z)

 ## Cost Functions

 ## Feed Forward Neural Networks

 ## Backpropagation